 Real-World Industry Exposure for Bicoastal Students

-Working alongside industry sponsors, bicoastal information security and mobility student teams at the CMU Silicon Valley campus tackle problems, pilot new ideas and develop solutions in a semester-long capstone project called the practicum.
+Working alongside industry sponsors, teams of bicoastal MSIT-IS and MSMITE students at the CMU Silicon Valley campus tackle problems, pilot new ideas and develop solutions in a semester-long capstone project called the practicum.

 Contributing to the space journey from Earth’s surface, the team guided NASA’s mission-critical move to cloud infrastructure by investigating two cloud security tools.